andersjh/sqlachemy_tutorials/README.md

 The zip install of DB BRowswer is included for visual interaction with SQLite databases

 Unzip the folder and create a shortcut to "DB Browser for SQLite.exe".
 This is so you can view the database files.
 Though it is strictly not necessary for the examples.

+ORM can be awesome.
+All you have to do is change the connect string in your [create_engine](https://docs.sqlalchemy.org/en/14/core/engines.html) and all your database code just works!